WebDevLuke/My-Articles/2017-managing-state-in-css-with-reusable-javascript-functions/copy.md

 Not very efficient and certainly not very DRY.

-A better approach would be instead to write a single function which performs the same task and can be reused over and over again with minimal effort.
+A better approach would be instead to write a single function which performs the same task and can be reused over and over again with different components.
 Let's do that.

 ## Creating a simple reusable function